-understanding of the jobs' challenges and benefits. includes LinkedIn, job boards, referrals, head hunters and job fairs at universities FINDING THE RIGHT INGREDIENTS facturer

-Soft Drink Manu-

-York, +57 Years)

-- Use temp

-agencies to fill

-easy-to-train-

-on production

-positions as

-this saves on

-screening and

-hiring time.

-- Promising

-hired through

-temp agencies

-are moved into

-employees have

-the competition.

-- Used the RBC

-Career Bridge

-program, with

-some success,

-to hire an office

-intern.

-been "stolen" from

-individuals

-permanent

-production

-positions.

-- Some

-(North

-Hiring,

-and

-Retention

-Recruitment

-Method, TESS, referrals

-Brewery

-- Expect to hire

-3-5 people

-a year in the

-- Half of new

-hires come

-through job

-the other

-referrals.

-postings and

-half through

-- Are aware

-of the gender

-imbalance in

-entry-level jobs

-and looking at

-and retain more

-- Have not used

-volume of hires

-doesn't make it

-ways to hire

-EO or TESS

-services as

-worthwhile.

-women.

-entry-level

-positions.

-Poultry Proces-

-- Because most

-production jobs

-vacancies must

-- If unable to hire

-internally, the job is

-posted externally.

-- Constantly

-employees.

-sessions.

-recruiting and hiring production

-- HR hosts bi-

-- Follow-up and

-reference checks

-are done quickly

-can start within

-1.5 weeks of the

-- Results are better

-through employee

-these applicants have a realistic

-so new hires

-interview.

-referrals as

-weekly recruitment

-are unionized,

-be posted first

-internally.

-sor

-Bakery

-understanding of the jobs' challenges and benefits. includes LinkedIn, job boards, referrals, head hunters and job fairs at universities 30 FINDING THE RIGHT INGREDIENTS

-(North York, 25 Years) - All entry-level production positions are filled using temp agencies because: 1.
+Soft Drink Manu- facturer (North York, +57 Years) Brewery (31 Years) Poultry Proces- sor Bakery (30 Years) Fruit and Vege- table Processor (North York, 25 Years) Curry Pro- ducer (7 Years) Hiring, Retention and Recruitment Method, TESS, referrals - Use temp agencies to fill easy-to-train- on production positions as this saves on screening and hiring time. - Promising individuals hired through temp agencies are moved into permanent production positions. - Some employees have been "stolen" from the competition. - Used the RBC Career Bridge program, with some success, to hire an office intern.
+Expect to hire 3 - 5 people a year in the entry-level positions.
+Half of new hires come through job postings and the other half through referrals.
+Are aware of the gender imbalance in entry-level jobs and looking at ways to hire and retain more women.
+Have not used EO or TESS services as volume of hires doesn't make it worthwhile.
+Because most production jobs are unionized, vacancies must be posted first internally.
+If unable to hire internally, the job is posted externally.
+Constantly recruiting and hiring production employees.
+HR hosts bi- weekly recruitment sessions.
+Follow-up and reference checks are done quickly so new hires can start within 1.5 weeks of the interview.
+Results are better through employee referrals as these applicants have a realistic understanding of the jobs' challenges and benefits. - All entry-level production positions are filled using temp agencies because: 1.
 Reduces time finding new employees (considered a great benefit due the high turnover they face) 2.
 Workers don't have to commit to the job or the employer 3.
-Allows company to try employees out before investing time in on-boarding practices - Recruitment of salaried employees includes LinkedIn, job boards, referrals, head hunters and job fairs at universities - Production positions require limited skills and experience.
-Most shifts are filled through temp agencies as this allows the company to meet targets without committing to providing consistent hours Only 40% of production workers are on payroll Positions such as drivers, mechanics and cleaners are filled using Humber College's placement services as the college program pays the wages of employees in exchange for 6 to 8 weeks of job training Positions are also filled using the services offered by online job boards. - Primarily recruit international university students because they find them to be reliable and hard-working Ask employees to find someone new when they leave.
-The new hire is brought on with one or two weeks' overlap to accommodate training Have used a community-based employment service, however, they found that these hires did not have strong employability skills (problems with punctuality, irregular attendance).
+Allows company to try employees out before investing time in on-boarding practices - Recruitment of salaried employees includes LinkedIn, job boards, referrals, head hunters and job fairs at universities Production positions require limited skills and experience.
+Most shifts are filled through temp agencies as this allows temp agencies as this allows temp agencies as this allows temp agencies as this allows temp agencies as this allows temp agencies as this allows temp agencies as this allows temp agencies as this allows the company to meet targets without committing onsistent hours.
+Only 40% of production workers are on payroll.
+Positions paye data drivers, mechanics and cleaners and cleaners and cleaners and cleaners and cleaners and cleaners and cleaners Primarily recruit international university students because they find them to be reliable and hard- working.
+Ask employees to find someone new when they leave.
+The new hire is brought on with one or two weeks' overlap to accommodate training.
+Have used a community- based employment service, however, they found that these hires did not have strong employability skills (problems with punctuality, irregular attendance).
+Primarily recruit international university students because they find them to be reliable and hard- working.
+Ask employees to find someone new when they leave.
+The new hire is brought on with one or two weeks' overlap to accommodate training.
+Have used a community- based employment service, however, they found that these hires did not have strong employability skills (problems with punctuality, irregular attendance).

-Fruit and Vege-

-table

-Processor

-Curry Pro-

-ducer